The social network’s defense of President Trump has cost them.

 Although Trump claims ignorance of the origins of the “looting…shooting” phrase, according to NPR, its origins date back to 1967 when a Miami police chief uttered the words and said he didn’t mind being accused of “police brutality.”

-Facebook and other social media platforms have “a fine line to walk,” says Summer Lopez, Senior Director of Free Expression Programs at the literary human rights organization PEN, which has not taken a stance on the boycott.
+Facebook and other social media platforms have “a fine line to walk,” says Summer Lopez, Senior Director of Free Expression Programs at the literary human rights organization PEN, which has not taken a stance on the advertising boycott.

 “As a free expression organization, we are wary of granting [Facebook] too much power to moderate public speech,” she says.
 “But as we have examined in our two reports on the subject [Faking News and Truth on the Ballot], and as we have seen in our ongoing work to support writers and journalists in defending against online abuse, the deleterious effects of hateful speech and disinformation can also ultimately distort and silence meaningful online discourse.”